 Too much unfriendly bacteria in the mouth can lead to bad breath.
 In TCM theory, bad breath isn’t directly blamed on harmful bacteria but rather excess heat in the digestive organs.

-BreathNew contains rehmannia root (Sheng Di Huang), the go-to Chinese herb for bleeding gums and other disturbances in the oral cavity.
-In one study published in a Chinese medicine peer-reviewed journal, rehmannia root was shown to improve tooth structure in smokers.
+BreathNew contains rehmannia root (Sheng Di Huang), the go-to Chinese herb for supporting the gums.
+In one study published in a Chinese medicine peer-reviewed journal, rehmannia root was shown to support tooth structure in smokers.
 Another herb in BreathNew, Angelica root (Dang Gui) clears blood stasis, which if you recall from the beginning is the root cause of inflammation in the teeth bed.
 Other herbs in the formula clear excess heat and fire.

 Oral Health and TCM: Conclusion

-Like Western medicine, in TCM, the teeth and gums aren’t disconnected structures from the rest of the body.
+In TCM, the teeth and gums aren’t disconnected structures from the rest of the body.
 The teeth aren’t merely plant masticators and flesh-rippers.
 What’s in your mouth directly impacts the rest of your body.
 And vice versa.
 Internal imbalances can have a direct consequence on your teeth and gums.
-So follow your dentist’s advice: floss, brush, use mouthwash and use Chinese herbs to keep your internal organs functioning with optimal Yin/Yang balance.
+So follow your dentist’s advice: floss, brush, use mouthwash … and use Chinese herbs to keep your internal organs functioning with optimal Yin/Yang balance.